sarahmurphy86/sarahmurphy86.github.io/README.md

 ### User testing

 Once we had built a functional app, this seemed like a great opportunity to get some potential users to try it out and give us some feedback.

+By conducting the user testing, I wanted to find out:
+* How the participants interacted with the app e.g did they understand the instructions and could they work out how to select a country on the map?
+* If they found the app fun to use?
+* If they learnt anything by using the app e.g where the countries are in the world, or if they could remember any of the facts about the countries?
+* What parts of the app they liked or disliked
+* What could I do to improve their experience with the app?

 I recruited three participants to test out our app based on my proto-personas.

 <img src="https://sarahmurphy86.github.io/assets/user_testing_image_2.png" alt="Photograph of two participants testing the application" width="50%" height="75%" align="left">